Policymaking in a Polarized Congress (Undergraduate)

 Gridlock.
 Chaos.
 Dysfunction.
 You’ve probably heard these terms used to describe Congress—because, well, they often ring true.
-Today, we see Congress failing to legislate, check executive power, and fulfill its most basic constitutional duties.
+Today, we see Congress struggling to legislate, check executive power, and fulfill even its most basic constitutional duties.
 But why?
-And what implications does congressional dysfunction have for the future of American democracy?
+And what are the consequences of this dysfunction for the future of American democracy?

 [Syllabus]